 All agree that our first responsibility is to deliver more effective assistance and promote better outcomes in ways which crisis-affected people prefer without compromising basic humanitarian principles, but the aid sector remains uncertain about the unscrupulous motives of some private sector actors.

 Meanwhile, competition between humanitarian actors needs to shift from the destructive to the constructive.
 At the moment, the humanitarian system remains too supply-driven and overly invested in perpetuating its own survival.

-To change this, we need a wholesale move from the uneasy cooperation between competing agencies we have now to active collaboration in the establishment of a completely new way of working.
+To This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More this, we need a wholesale move from the uneasy cooperation between competing agencies we have now to active collaboration in the establishment of a completely new way of working.
 This will necessitate new organisational structures, re-engineering of existing specialisations, and the complete reinvention of incentives.
 For people to receive the better aid they deserve, this does not necessarily mean existing aid agencies delivering more cash, it means new forms of aid agency managing more forms of money.
 Ultimately – and this is implicitly recognised by the Grand Bargain commitments – it will require donors getting together to form some new form of humanitarian bank based on largely private sector supply chains … probably be along the lines of the cash platform currently evolving in Jordan.